mattrussell2/unit_test/README.md

 std::map<std::string, FnPtr>> object, where "FnPtr" is a typdef of a pointer to a void function that takes no arguments.

-The driver file, main.cpp, is then saved in the current working directory.
+The driver file, `unit_test_driver.o`, is then saved in the current working directory.

 The files are compiled in accordance with the Makefile, and a.out is run one time for each test via the Python subprocess module.